2024 Solar Incentives Guide for Emporia, KS - Tax Credits & Rebates

 • Tax Exemptions: Tax exemptions may come in two forms.
 First, there is sales tax exemption, applied at the time you purchase your solar panels.
 The second is property tax exemption.
 This allows you to exclude the added value of your solar system when paying property tax on your house.

 • Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement with your Emporia utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in other places you may make back a percentage of the value.
+If you have a net metering agreement with your Emporia utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.

 Best Solar Financing